fdvorak/stratEst/README.md

 processing and simulation, strategy generation, parameter tests, model checking, and model selection.

+## Terms of use
+Non-commercial use of stratEst is free of charge.
+The author kindly asks all users of the package to cite the following article in the Journal of the Economic Science Association in publications or presentations of their research:

+Dvorak, F. stratEst: a software package for strategy frequency estimation.
+J Econ Sci Assoc 9, 337–349 (2023). https://doi.org/10.1007/s40881-023-00141-7

 ## Installation

 The most recent CRAN version of stratEst is installed by executing the